 In such uncertain conditions, the only tech debt that we can really do anything about is that which gets in the way of our most immediate and predictable goals.

-Given our broader definition of tech debt, the only real solution is to continuously address the most pressing technical debt as we continue to deliver features at pace for our customers.
+Given our broader definition of tech debt, the only real solution is to continuously address the most pressing technical debt as we continue to deliver new features at pace for our customers.
 That's the tech debt that we know for sure will slow us down today, or soon.

 Distinguishing between different types of technical debt—most notably the reckless and prudent kinds—is another important factor in doing this successfully.
 We have an article in the works on this very topic, so stay tuned!